Brihans Natural Products: 2020–present

-In a July 2020 report prepared by the National Institute of Agricultural Marketing, the company was cited as a major operator in the Indian Aloe vera market.
+In a July 2020 report prepared by the National Institute of Agricultural Marketing, the company's operations in the Indian Aloe vera market were cited as significant.
 In December 2020, amidst the COVID-19 pandemic, the company launched a 60% w/w alcohol based hand sanitizer and a liquid hand soap.
 By July 2021, the company was exporting its products across India, the United Arab Emirates, Singapore, Nepal, and Malaysia.
 In December of that year, the company was part of a shopper marketing trade show organised by the Rotary Club of Madgaon.

 In January 2022, the company's flagship brand was the recipient of a Femina magazine's Power Brands Award, and was awarded a Movers and Shakers Award from Outlook in May 2022.
 The company itself was awarded a Best of Bharat Award from the Exchange4Media Group that same month.
 In August that same year, the company was a brand sponsor for the 67th Filmfare Awards.
 In 2023, the company further sponsored the Sakal Premier Awards in April, the Grazia Millennial Awards in June, the Bhojpuri Icon Awards by Filmfare and Femina in July, and the 2023 Filmfare OTT Awards in November.
 In March 2024, the company sponsored the inaugural Women Achievers Awards hosted by the police commissioner of the Pune Police.

+In April 2025, the company celebrated its silver jubilee.
+In June that same year, the company was a sponsor for the Empower Her event held by Grihshobha magazine in Noida.
+In July, the company sponsored the 9th Filmfare Awards Marathi, and further sponsored the Filmfare OTT Awards 2025 in December.
+In August 2026, the company sponsored the 10th Filmfare Awards Marathi.